October 1, 2015

 The college does not have recognized student organizations with off-campus offices or housing.
 Off-campus criminal activity involving students should be reported to local law enforcement agencies by the victim or complainant.

-The college has policies that address sexual assault and other forms of sexual violence or harassment, including domestic violence, dating violence, and stalking.
-See the college’s Campus Policy Prohibiting Discrimination and Harassment and Campus Prohibiting Sexual Misconduct for further information.
+The college has policies that address sexual assault and other sexual violence or harassment forms, including domestic violence, dating violence, and stalking.
+See the college’s Campus Policy Prohibiting Discrimination and Harassment and Campus Policy Prohibiting Sexual Misconduct for further information.
 The policy defines violations, explains reporting procedures, and describes counseling and support services available to immediate parties involved in a complaint.
 Complaint resolution processes, including the investigative procedure and possible sanctions, also are described in the policy.

 Counseling, Health & Wellness Services, other Student Affairs departments, and our institution’s Title IX Officer sponsor programs to promote healthy relationships and increase student awareness about sexual offenses and harassment.